ponylang/rfcs/text/0000-introduce empty ranges.md

   end
   ```

-  , it is fair to mention that currently no `Pony`-labeled code on Github other than test code for Range exists that would make use of .is_infinite().
-Also, the above is unnecessarily cumbersome and would benefit from the existence of empty ranges.
+  it is fair to mention that currently no `Pony`-labeled code on Github other than test code for Range exists that would make use of .is_infinite().
+Also, the above is unnecessarily cumbersome, and again prevents the expressive use of the Range bounds with calculated values.

-- Secondly, case 1) above indiscriminately makes a `Range` infinite if *any* of the arguments is a floating point NaN or +-Inf.
+- Secondly, case 1) above indiscriminately makes a `Range` infinite when *any* of the arguments is a floating point NaN or +-Inf.
 It does so on the grounds that in all such case, no quantifyable progress could be made from `min` to `max` (quote from range.pony):

   > If any of the arguments contains `NaN`, `+Inf` or `-Inf` the range is considered infinite as operations on any of them won't move `min` towards `max`.
   > However, this unecessarliy makes ranges infinite in which `min` == `max`.